Azure-Samples/MqttApplicationSamples/Setup.md

 The TypeScript samples are built using [TypeScript ESLint](https://typescript-eslint.io/blog/announcing-typescript-eslint-v6/) for Visual Studio Code and [TypeScript project references](https://www.typescriptlang.org/docs/handbook/project-references.html).
 This allows abstracted client and utility classes to be separate dependent projects of the main example scenario projects.

+If running a sample that uses protobuf - currently these are the Command Samples.
+Note that you'll need the protobuf compiler if you are generating code for new proto files.
+The TypeScript samples use [protoc](https://grpc.io/docs/protoc-installation/) for the compiler and [ts-protoc-gen](https://www.npmjs.com/package/ts-protoc-gen?activeTab=readme) for the TypeScript types.

 To setup the initial project references and build the dependencies run the following commands from the main repository root directory:
 ```bash
 npm i